All Episodes

 Well, yeah.

-Well, certainly the Palisades fire is arson, it seems just completely does it seems at this point.
+It seems just completely does it seem at this point.

-I mean the guy isn't convicted yet.
+I mean, the guy isn't convicted yet.

 We'll talk about that just before we came on.

-It's usually best to wait till a court case is finished and someone's convicted, and then you can say with hundred percent certainty this person is guilty, but um just from what the uh FBI released, it seems it's like there's no question it was this dude.
+It's usually best to wait till a court case is finished and someone's convicted, and then you can say with 100% certainty this person is guilty.

-What we said it's arson, we didn't say who did it.
+We didn't say who did it.

 Right.